HardwinBui/Paper-Minecraft/README.md

 - displaying sprites and changing the camera view using GLSL
 - updating images to be draw on the window

+This project is based on [LearningOpenGL Breakout game tutorial](https://learnopengl.com/In-Practice/2D-Game/Breakout).

 <h2>Screenshots</h2>

 ![mc5](https://github.com/HardwinBui/Paper-Minecraft/assets/27057402/1ce91e0e-4e90-48a2-a5d7-06a1299dfe9b)